Insight: Young Sudan activists push revolt against odds

 "We are more experienced, and we know ... the rules of the game," he said.
 "Of course youthful expression will be more idealistic ... enthusiastic, will be more revolutionary."

-Getting their message across is harder for protest organizers in Sudan than in other Arab states.
+Getting their message across is harder for protest organisers in Sudan than in other Arab states.
 The reach of Twitter and Facebook is limited in a mostly rural country where only a tiny percentage of people have Internet access.
-Few Sudanese have access to the satellite news channels that played such an important role in publicizing the Arab Spring elsewhere.
+Few Sudanese have access to the satellite news channels that played such an important role in publicising the Arab Spring elsewhere.

 "If I spread my message through Facebook and Twitter, there will only be a certain class that will see it, like the students, young people," said one 28-year-old graffiti activist.
 "Through graffiti, I reach more people."